UladzislauBaranau/shorter-URL/README.md

 2. Django 3.2+

 ### Installation and running
+The project is always available [here](https://shorter-url-links.herokuapp.com/).
-If you want to start the project locally, run the following commands.
+If you want to start the project locally, run the following commands, after that, it will be launched on your local server `http://127.0.0.1:8000/`.

 ##### Development tools
 ```